GGSB MIB – Programme Structure

 The programme is a comprehensive examination of general management topics, studied from an international perspective.
 There is a strong focus on knowledge and skills required by managers in both private and public sectors internationally.
 Core management techniques are analysed and approached from different perspectives to understand their application on a global scale.

 Foreign language skills are essential to succeed in business today, and this programme offers the opportunity to learn an additional language.
 The programme requires a full time commitment from students during the first year of study, but is followed by a period of up to one year to complete the International Management Project.
-Students can work on this project from anywhere in the world, whether taking on an internship, full time employment, or utilizing the full time available to complete the project.
+Students have the option to work on this project from anywhere in the world, whether taking on an internship, full time employment, or utilizing the full time available to complete the project.

 The company-based learning element of the degree will be assessed as a part of the students' academic requirements, allowing students to actively apply the knowledge and skills gained as a part of their studies in the work place.